 What are the major court appearances in a CPS case?

 At the outset of your CPS case, if your child is removed from your care without a court order, a judge will schedule a hearing for your case within three days.
-This hearing allows a court to learn why your child was removed from your home and whether or not it is in your child’s best interest to be outside of the home until a second hearing can be scheduled.
+This hearing enables the court to understand why your child was removed from your home and determine if it’s in your child’s best interest to remain outside the home until a second hearing can be arranged.
 If the judge decides your child is in danger while in your care, they may remain in Foster care.

-An adverse aerial hearing will be held within two weeks of your child being removed from your home.
-This is typically the second hearing in a CPS case where a judge will decide whether or not to return your child home to you or whether a risk of continued to be shown neglect still exists in your home.
-If your child is not returned home to you, then they may decide to place your child with a relative, family member, or continue care through a foster family.
+Within two weeks of your child’s removal from your home, an adversarial hearing will take place.
+This is typically the second hearing in a CPS case, where a judge will determine whether to return your child home to you or if the risk of neglect continues.
+If your child is not returned home, they may be placed with a relative, family member, or remain in foster care.
 Importantly, the adversarial hearing allows you to present your side of the story with evidence to support your position.

 A status hearing Will be held within 60 days of your child’s being placed in foster care.
 The purpose of this hearing is to make sure that a family Service plan is in place and to allow you to confirm the understanding that this Service plan is the main path you can take to have your child returned home to you.
 Status hearings will allow all parties to connect and check in on one another to determine how you are progressing in your Service plan and whether or not it is feasible to have your child returned home to you.

 Eventually, the subject matter of your CPS case will shift towards discussing a permanency plan.
 Typically, around 5:00 or six months after the first adversary hearing, the court will review your progress in any service plans or safety plans.
-These plans are created by you intending with CPS to help you progress toward meeting requirements as outlined in the initial court appearances.
-You may be required to attend anger management counseling, drug counseling, family therapy, or other classes intended to help you deal with problems in your personal life.
+You create these plans in collaboration with CPS to assist you in meeting the requirements outlined in the initial court appearances.
+You may need to attend anger management counseling, drug counseling, family therapy, or other classes aimed at addressing personal challenges.

 CPS will submit a permanency report to the judge that includes Their view of how you are progressing through your safety plan and their preference for where your child will end up permanently after your CPS case.
 You can expect to attend permanency court hearings every four months until your case is resolved.

 Typically, the end stage of almost every CPS case will be a trial.
 Your goal in this hearing is to have your child returned home to you permanently by presenting evidence of how you have complied with the requests of CPS and how your home no longer presents a risk of harm to your child.
-A judge can either grant your request to have your child returned home to you, place your child in the permanent conservatorship of a friend or family member, begin the proceedings for your child to be adopted and terminate your parental rights if you have shown no willingness to participate in the planning for your child during the case.
+If you have shown no willingness to participate in planning for your child during the case, a judge may initiate proceedings to terminate your parental rights and begin the process of adopting your child.

 Ebook